 The Molly-Dharma (Molly) story begins at MaxFund Animal Shelter in Denver, Colorado, in 2003.
 She came in as a young, happy pup, approximately 3 or 4 months old.
 She was adopted out, and returned for various unknown reasons 3 or 4 times over 2-1/2 years.
 The last adoption changed her!
 She came back to the shelter with an aggressive attitude and a distrust of everyone!

 One day, Kirk brought an old baseball cap of his for Molly, to leave in the crate, so that she could get used to his scent.
-Once we got over this initial introduction, we would meet outside in one of the larger chain link fence enclosures in the courtyard area.
+Once they got over this initial introduction, they would meet outside in one of the larger chain link fence enclosures in the courtyard area.
 Kirk was still not able to touch her or put her collar or leash on her … but it was getting better.
-We met for several more weeks after hours.
+They met for several more weeks after hours.
 Kirk was very patient and was waiting for Molly to approach him.
 At one point, he started lying on his back with treats on his nose or forehead, waiting for Molly to take them!
 She did so cautiously, and he would do this, over and over, putting more treats on his face for her to take!
-Our meetings went on for about six weeks, not more than eight.
+Their meetings went on for about six weeks, not more than eight.
 It was getting better but still a long way to go.
 At some point, Kirk started talking about maybe adopting Molly-Dharma, never sure if it would work out.
 Sometime in August 2006, Kirk suggested taking her home for a trial adoption on Labor Day weekend!
 This was major!
-I would have liked to have more time to work with them at MaxFund, but it was a three-day weekend and seemed like the best time to do this; at least a trial adoption.
+Ken would have liked to have more time to work with them at MaxFund, but it was a three-day weekend and seemed like the best time to do this, at least a trial adoption.

-She found her forever home with Kirk, for 10 years!
+She found her forever home with Kirk for 10 years!
 He can tell you what a job it was preparing his apartment for this ‘vicious’ dog, a dog he didn’t know if he’d be up for the challenge of living with.

 Molly turned 12 in 2015 and crossed the Rainbow Bridge in 2016.